mivano/mindbyte.nl/_drafts/2018-06-24-Use-canonical-urls.md

 GET /Posts/{id}
 ```

-You might even have both endpoints available, but in the end they do point to the same resource, or better, the same post.
+You might even have both endpoints available, but in the end, they do point to the same resource, or better, the same post.
 So the URI for the same post is no longer unique and the client/browser might take two cache entries for the same item as they are known by different URIs.

 Another example; what if you have a `users` endpoint and you want to be able to get a `user` by its identifier or by its username.